-Apple is known for making products that are not only technologically very, very good but also designed to be an object of desire barring a few exceptions.
-The original Mac Pro workstation which was launched in 2006 is an eyesore in the long line-up of exquisitely crafted products.
-Some might argue that professional workstations don’t need to look good but finally Apple decided to completely overhaul the looks of its ageing Mac Pro.
-Teased at the 2013 WWDC, Apple has finally made its all new revamped Mac Pro available for sale.
+Apple is known for making products that are technologically very, very good and designed to be an object of desire barring a few exceptions.
+The original Mac Pro workstation, which was launched in 2006, is an eyesore in the long line-up of exquisitely crafted products.
+Some might argue that professional workstations don’t need to look good, but finally, Apple decided to overhaul the looks of its aging Mac Pro completely.
+Teased at the 2013 WWDC, Apple has finally made its all-new revamped Mac Pro available for sale.
 And it has arrived just in time for the holiday shopping season.
-For those who were the early few to book themselves the Mac Pro, Apple will ship it by 30th December but the current status of delivery for those who book now has already passed beyond the month of March in 2014.
+For those who were the early few to book themselves the Mac Pro, Apple will ship it by 30th December, but the current status of delivery for those who book now has already passed beyond the month of March in 2014.